newfarm1/USW-bachelor-2021/README.md

 The client needs the following additional libraries:
 - GPUtil

-To use the client on linux change the "hashcat.exe" to "hashcat" in line 97
+To use the client on linux change the "hashcat.exe" to "hashcat" in line 97 and v To use the client on windows change the server ip in line 15 and add the file in your hashcat foulder